Packaging Guide for China Freight

 - 1100 x 1100 mm (43″ x 43″) Asia

 - 800 x 1200 mm Europe

 Standard pallets are 40″ x 48″ with the goods not to extend over the pallet being used or exceed the height of 8 feet.
 Special pallets must be made for goods larger than 40″ x 48″.
-Loads wider than 7 feet will require a forklift to off-load the freight.
+Loads wider than 7 feet will require a forklift to off-load the freight, if you still do not have a forklift, get one now it will be easier for you.
 If your freight is under 150 lbs, and your business does not have a dock, the load may be broken down from the pallet and then off-loaded by hand.